ingo-m/pyprf/README.md

 ¹: For considerably faster performance

 ²: Can yield fast performance, depending on hardware.
 However, requires  tensorflow to be configured for GPU usage (additional tensorflow specific dependencies, including GPU drivers).

+The analysis can be carried out in three different ways: using [numpy](http://www.numpy.org/), [cython](http://cython.org/), or [tensorflow](https://www.tensorflow.org/).
+You can set this option in the `config.csv` file.
+All three approaches yield the same results, but differ in their dependencies and computational time:
+- **Numpy** uses numpy for the model fitting.
+Should work out of the box.
+- **Cython** offers a considerable speedup by using compiled cython code for model fitting.
+Should work out of the box. _This approach is recommended for most users_.
+- **Tensorflow** may outperform the other options in terms of speed (depending on the available hardware) by running the GLM model fitting on the graphics processing unit (GPU).
+However, in order for this to work, tensorflow needs to be configured to use the GPU (including respective drivers).
+See the [tensorflow](https://www.tensorflow.org/) website for information on how to configure your system to use the GPU.
+If you do not configure tensorflow to use the GPU, the analysis should still run without error on the CPU.
+Because this analysis may run single-threaded, it would be slow.
+Numpy is always required, no matter which option you choose.

 ## Contributions